 The simulated network, through the movements of each of the agents, evolves as the simulation progresses.
 Because of this evolution, it is natural to ask if any sort of steady state is achieved.
 Keeping in mind the stochasticity of the model and the interaction between the network and the agents' movements, an equilibrium in the strictest sense cannot be obtained.
 Despite this, the results indicate there is limiting behavior of the observed metrics as the simulation progresses.
-Figure 9 displays the density and accuracy over the progression of the simulations for the Ensemble SBLN.
-In general, the accuracy metric we used is a measure of how close the simulated network is to the observed network.
-The density of a graph is proportional to the average number of rivals of all gangs; for further definitions of these metrics, refer to Subsection 4.3.
-Each run is observed every 1,000 iterations, and the results of each simulation are shown as a thin line.
+Figure 8 displays the density and accuracy over the progression of the simulations for the Ensemble SBLN; for the definition of these metrics, refer to Section 4.3.
+Each run is observed every 1,000 iterations and the results of each simulation are shown as a thin line.
 The average metric value at each iteration is calculated and plotted as the thick line.
-For visual investigation, the vertical axis on the accuracy plot has been refined to include only the area of interest.
+For visual investigation the vertical axis on the accuracy plot has been refined to include only the area of interest.
 Accuracy values can range from 0 to 1.
-Both of these plots suggest that after a short phase of initialization, the metrics of each run
+Both of these plots suggest that after a short phase of initialization, the metrics of each run appear to stabilize.
+For the average values of the density and accuracy of the last iteration, refer to Table 2 and 3.